Carbon capture and storage (CCS); IGCC

 Carbon Capture Technologies

-Carbon capture can refer to a number of different technologies.
-The most common technical term used today is carbon capture and storage (CCS), or CCS can also refer to "carbon capture and sequestration".
-CCS can be integrated into emissions-intensive industries, particularly fossil fuel power plants.
+Carbon capture can refer to several different technologies.
+The most common technical term used today is carbon capture and storage (CCS), or CCS can also refer to carbon capture and sequestration.

-Carbon capture utilization and storage/ sequestration (CCUS) implies that the captured carbon is used for a productive purpose.
+Carbon capture utilization and storage (CCUS) is the term for when the captured carbon is used for a productive purpose.
 The captured CO2 can be stored, or it can be utilized.
-Captured CO2 is commonly used for enhanced oil recovery, or other industrial/ commercial uses (see more details about this below).
-Carbon capture technologies can also be used to enhance the production of hydrogen or synthetic gases/fuels.
+Captured CO2 is commonly used for enhanced oil recovery (EOR), or other industrial/ commercial uses (see more details about this below).
+Carbon capture technologies can also be used to enhance the production of hydrogen or synthetic gases/ fuels.

-In pre-combustion carbon capture, fuel sources are gasified and the carbon is captured.
-CO2 is captured before any combustion.
-Post-combustion carbon capture separates carbon dioxide from emissions produced by fossil fuel combustion.
+Post-combustion carbon capture separates the CO2 from emissions produced by fossil fuel combustion, and then CO2 is captured.
 Post-combustion CCS is primarily used in power plants, and pre-combustion CCS is primarily used in other industrial processes.

-"Industrial processes where large-scale carbon capture has been demonstrated and is in commercial operation include coal gasification, ethanol production, fertilizer production, natural gas processing, refinery hydrogen production and, most recently, coal-fired power generation." [quote from - c2es.org/carbon-capture]
+"Industrial processes where large-scale carbon capture has been demonstrated and is in commercial operation include natural gas processing, coal gasification, ethanol production, fertilizer production, refinery hydrogen production..."

 Ultimately, CCS can reduce CO2 emissions by 90% or more from fossil fuel-intensive industries, whether the CO2 is used for industry or stored deep underground.
 In practice, CCS is an important measure to reduce global CO2 emissions.